lambdamoses/blog/content/post/resources.md

 [The Special Divine Action Project](https://sda.bodleian.ox.ac.uk/sda/#!/?section=1&bucket=1&tab=1) Oxford project on how God acts in the world from perspectives across faiths and disciplins.

+[Abraham Kuyper Center](http://www.abrahamkuypercenter.nl) This is center at Vrije Universiteit Amsterdam, which aims to reflect on the big questions science raises.
+The projects at this center are not all about science and religion; there're some reflections on the humanities in general, but these can be relevant to theology since theology also belongs to the humanities.
+There was a project [Science beyond Scientism](http://www.abrahamkuypercenter.nl/science-beyond-scientism/) at this center, and a list of publications from this project is available on the website; some of the publications are directly related to science and religiono.

 #### Christianity
 [BioLogos](https://biologos.org) Website of organization founded by [Francis Collins](https://www.nih.gov/about-nih/who-we-are/nih-director) to answer questions on Christianity and the theory of evolution.
 Now it also has blog posts on this topic and its own conference.